IDMNYU/DM2193SP2015/awesome-web-class/Chen_Alan/html_quiz_1.md

 ## Which tag is always the direct descendent of an Unordered List element?
 li
 ## Label and describe all of the parts of this sample markup `<p title="Opening Paragraph">Lorem ipsum...</p>`
-paragraph tag with title attribute and content (Lorem ipsum...)
+Opening p tag with title attribute, element content and closing p tag Paragraph tag with title attribute ("Opening Paragraph") and content (Lorem ipsum...)